Please make sure you read both the general instructions and those specific to LUOVA.

 An excellent application should:

 In order to be eligible for evaluation, the application form and confirmation of supervision must be completed in English and submitted by the deadline for the application to be valid.
 Applications submitted after the deadline will not be considered.

 Please indicate clearly all the necessary personal laboratory/field work/other research costs and how they will be covered in addition to salary costs.

 Applications received in time and fulfilling the both the general and LUOVA application requirements are evaluated and scored by an evaluation panel.
 The evaluation panel consists of members of the LUOVA board and other experts in the field of wildlife biology.
 The evaluation of the applications is based on the following criteria:

-Interviews for selected applicants will be held on 24 October 2022.
+Interviews for selected applicants will be held on in October/November 2023 (the exact date will be announced in late May).
 Interview invitations will be sent via email approximately 10 days before the interviews.
 Final decisions will be announced in mid-November the latest.

 LUOVA received 27 complete and eligible applications, which were evaluated by a nine member evaluation panel.
 Top 10 applicants were invited for interview.

 Patrick Heidbreder, 2 years, Faculty of Biological and Environmental Sciences, supervisor Jonna Kulmuni